 an advocate for WestWorld’s role in promoting both.

-“Impulsion,” a larger-than-life, stainless-steel horse sculpture by Scottsdale artist Jeff Zischke will be installed on the center’s grounds within the next year.
+“Impulsion,” a larger-than-life, stainless-steel horse sculpture by Scottsdale artist Jeff Zischke, provides a fitting piece of public art for the facility.